61130061/salehere-exam-fronted/README.md

 I have learned a lot of things from this test.

+## Feature
+- [x] Route protection (not enter name reroute to home page)
+- [x] Real-time chat update
+- [x] Styling following requirement + animation
+- [x] show error message when chatroom not found or already existed incoming...
+- [ ] using real database for production (currently use server memory for prototype)
+- [ ] Authorization system for user

 ## Start Guide

 > This website will only works with specific backend server from another repository that I made.
 (If you following structure below, you should be fine)